dusty-nv/jetson-inference/docs/webrtc-recognizer.md

    return self.results
 ```

 When modifying backend server-side Python code, remember to restart app.py for changes to take effect.
-As with the previous Flask example, various [REST queries](https://github.com/dusty-nv/jetson-inference/blob/master/docs/webrtc-flask.md#rest-queries) are used for communicating dynamic settings and state changes between the client and server, which you can also add to and modify for your own purposes.
+As with the previous Flask example, various [REST queries](https://github.com/dusty-nv/jetson-inference/blob/master/docs/webrtc-flask.md#rest-queries) are used for communicating dynamic settings and state changes between the client and server, which you can also add to.

 <p align="right">Next | <b><a href="aux-streaming.md">Camera Streaming and Multimedia</a></b>
 <br/>